Frosted Cranberry Drop Cookies Recipe

 - 1. In a bowl, cream butter and sugars.
 Add milk, egg and orange juice; mix well.
 Combine the flour, baking powder, salt and baking soda; add to the creamed mixture and mix well.
 Stir in cranberries and nuts.

 - 2. Drop by tablespoonfuls 2 in. apart onto greased baking sheets.
-Bake at 350° for 12-15 minutes or until golden brown.
+Bake at 350° until golden brown, 12-15 minutes.
 Cool on wire racks.

 - 3. For frosting, heat the butter in a saucepan over low heat until golden brown, about 5 minutes.
 Cool for 2 minutes; transfer to a small bowl.
 Add sugar and vanilla.
 Beat in water, 1 tablespoon at a time, until frosting reaches desired consistency.
 Frost the cookies.
 Yield: about 5 dozen.